-- When using for the first time, add all RNase A carried by the reagent kit to Buffer P1 (final concentration 100μg/ml) and store at 4°C. If RNase A is inactivated in Buffer P1, the extracted plasmid may contain trace amounts of RNA residue.
+- When using for the first time, add all RNaseA carried by the reagent kit to Buffer P1 (final concentration 100μg/ml) and store at 4°C. If RNaseA is inactivated in Buffer P1, the extracted plasmid may contain trace amounts of RNA residue.
 Adding RNase A to Buffer P1 is sufficient. - 2.
-Buffer ER can be transported at room temperature and stored at 4°C for one month.
-It can be stored for a long time at -20°C. - 3.
+Buffer ER can be stored at 4°C for one month.
+If it needs to be stored for a long time, it is recommended to store it at -20°C! - 3.
 When the ambient temperature is low, SDS in Buffer P2 may precipitate and become turbid or precipitate.
 It can be heated in a 37°C water bath for a few minutes to restore clarity.
 Do not shake violently to avoid excessive foam formation. - 4.
 To avoid volatilization, oxidation, and pH changes caused by prolonged exposure of reagents to the air, each solution should be covered tightly in a timely manner after use.